Need to know

 - “Starting in a new class can be very scary.
-When I was your age I remember feeling really scared to walk into my kindergarten class full of faces I didn’t know.”
+When I was your age I remember feeling scared to walk into my kindergarten class full of faces I didn’t know.”

 - “I can see you are sad you didn’t get picked to be in their team.
 I would be sad too if I wasn’t picked.”

 4. Name emotions: Help your child identify and label their emotions by using age-appropriate language.